Telegram-Mini-Apps/telegram-apps/apps/docs/launch-parameters/common-information.md

 ## Parameters list

-This section provides a list of parameters sent by the Telegram native application to a Mini App.

 ### `tgWebAppVersion`

 The current Telegram Mini Apps version used by the native application.
 This parameter is important